toadlyBroodle/asst-file-renamer/README.md

 # File Renaming Assistant
 An OpenAI Assistant (API) for renaming files based on their contents.
+Currently, [assistants support](https://platform.openai.com/docs/assistants/tools/supported-files) retrieval of these [file types](supported-file-types.csv).

 ## Initial setup
 1. Save new `credentials.json` file to working directory, replacing with your API key, using format: